 General Optical Council

-Second year student Amritha explains what life as an Optometry student, on your journey to becoming registered with the General optical Council, is like.
+Third year student Amritha explains what life as an Optometry student, on your journey to becoming registered with the General optical Council, is like.

 Hi!
 My name is Amritha and I am currently in my third year as a BSc Optometry student at City University London.

 This year has been both exciting and challenging.
 Each year the course gets more and more fascinating and as you build upon your knowledge you truly start to feel like a clinician that is able to comfortably diagnose and treat patients with regard to their eye health.
 One of the best aspects of City’s course is how soon you are exposed to the clinical setting.
 Within the first week you begin to learn how to use your instruments; whilst this seems a little daunting at first, it is an exciting way to start the year and ultimately means you have more time to get the practice you need to become a great clinician.
 This year we are fortunate to have the new City Sight centre which consists of brand new state of the art clinics that provide a great environment to enhance our learning.

 Even though I had already studied another degree at a different university, I was still quite nervous about settling in to a new environment and making new friends.
 This is where the City Buddy Scheme is great in helping first year students settle in to university life.
 You are given a City Buddy in the year above that does the same course so they can offer guidance and tips to doing well whilst immersing yourself in student life.
 Now that I am a second year student, I have been able to help my own City Buddies in the year below make their way through their first year of university.